-When your treatment is finished you can get dressed.
+When your treatment is finished you can get dressed and will be offered some light refreshments.

-The nurse specialist will explain what happens next.
+The nurse specialist will give you a copy of the letter we send to your GP and will explain what happens next.
 If you need another treatment or a follow up X-ray this will be booked with you before you leave the department.

 You should drink plenty of fluid (mainly water) following your treatment, to help flush out stone fragments.
-We recommend 2 to 3 litres per day.
+We recommend 2-3 litres per day.
 It can also be beneficial to be as active as you can following your treatment, to encourage stone fragments to pass.